strikles/strikles.github.io/README.md

     </a>
 </p>

+### Since the 14th of December 2020 the torturous procedure has been intensified with a large vibrotactile and anal component in antecipation of a court hearing to force conventional pharmacotherapy and psychiatric fraud upon me!

 <!--
 They exact morbid extrajudicial cognitive impairment sentences for entertainment which in my case consist of:
 0. articulating my tongue and jaw to force me to speak in the Portuguese language